robertcorponoi/bouillon/readme.md

 # Bouillon

-[add gitter] [add npm tag] [add build] [add coverage]

-Bouillon is a persistant storage option that lets you manage your data as an object and encrypts and stores it in a directory of your choosing.
-You can work with a local copy of your data and save/read the stored version at any time.
+Bouillon is a persistant storage soluation for Node that lets you manage your data as an object and when you're ready it will encrypt and write the file for you atomically to disk.
+You can work with your local copy of the data and save/read the stored version at any time.

-Bouillon saves your data atomically so that you always have a good version of your data even if something went wrong while saving and it has support for auto-saving if you're confident about your changes to your local object and don't want to worry about saving.
+As Bouillon saves your data atomically, you know that you'll always have a good version of your data even if there was an error while saving.

 Bouillon has only one dependency and that is NPM's [`write-file-atomic`](https://www.npmjs.com/package/write-file-atomic) which is used to save the data atomically.

-## Installation
+## **Installation**

 Bouillon prefers the latest version of node but it will work with node v7.6.0 or higher for ES2015 and async function support.